GIGGIART/INKs-onchain/README.md

 - **Inscribed on Bitcoin Ordinals**
 - 100% handmade
 - Customizable onchain
-- The root for a world of Utilities
+- The root for a world of art Onchain

 ## 🌐 Official Links